MicrosoftDocs/win32/desktop-src/Fax/-mfax-faxoutgoingjob-currentpage-vb.md

-﻿---
+---
-Description: 'The CurrentPage property is a number that identifies the page that the fax service is actively transmitting on an outbound fax job.' ms.assetid: '5fa69801-e386-4fce-9601-b75d9a73e579'
+Description: The CurrentPage property is a number that identifies the page that the fax service is actively transmitting on an outbound fax job. ms.assetid: 5fa69801-e386-4fce-9601-b75d9a73e579
-title: 'FaxOutgoingJob.CurrentPage property'
+title: FaxOutgoingJob.CurrentPage property
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # FaxOutgoingJob.CurrentPage property